top of page

 Make sure you have:

-• Cat crate known by the cat
+• A cat crate familiar to the cat

-• Favourite cat's treats
+• The cat’s favorite treats

-• Favourite cat's toys
+• The cat’s favorite toys

-• Camera or phone to record test
+• A camera or smartphone to record the test

 PADA cat